AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 ### Prep for sending for sequencing

-- Metadata sheet and labeled tubes

-- Send around 70 µL (send the whole tube)

-- Package with dry ice
+- Package with dry ice and provide sequencing facility with required metadata

+- Follow sequencing facility instructions for shipment

 ### Tips and tricks

-- Start with a couple to troubleshoot
+- Start with small test batches to troublshoot

-- Can work our way up to doing 10-12 at a time
+- I recommend no more than 10 samples in a single batch

-- Prep tubes and boxes before starting
+- Prep all tubes and boxes before starting

 - Print out protocol

-- Clean everything before starting with ethanol and RNAase spray
+- Clean everything before starting with ethanol and RNAase spray before starting and between batches

-- Avoid touching anything and be super sterile

 - Every 5 min do RNAase and ethanol washes on gloves and surfaces